9 Minute Read

-The average cost of just one year at college can range anywhere from $21,370 for a public, in-state university to a whopping $48,510 at a private university.(1) Multiply that by four years, and it adds up.
-The total is shocking!
-And if you’re taking out student loans to pay for it, you’ll be tens of thousands of dollars in debt before you even graduate.
+The average cost of just one year at college can range anywhere from $21,370 for a public, in-state university to a whopping $48,510 for a private university.(1) Multiply that by four years, and the total is crazy!
+If you’re taking out student loans to pay for college, you’ll be tens of thousands of dollars in debt before you even graduate.
+No thanks.

-We see far too many people struggling to pay on their student loans while their future hangs in the balance.
-It’s a familiar problem that’s only getting worse: America’s total student loan debt is now nearly $1.4 trillion.(2) On average, students take 10-20 years to pay back their student loans.
-That’s a long time!
+I see way too many people struggling to pay on their student loans while their future is at risk.
+It’s a common problem that’s only getting worse: America’s total student loan debt is now over $1.4 trillion.(2)

-It’s never a good idea to go into debt.
-But despite what you may think, you can pay cash for school—it just takes some work.
-So, before you memorize that certain school’s fight song, ask yourself this question: Is the cost of college really worth it?
+Listen: It’s never a good idea to go into debt.
+But no matter what you might think, you can pay cash for school.
+It just takes some hustle.
+So, before you start wearing that certain school’s colors 24/7, ask yourself this question: Is the cost of college really worth it?

 College graduates tend to make more money.